rajeshrinet/compPhy/ising/README.md

 ## Simulating the Ising model

-In the codes we simulate the Ising model in different dimension using the Metropolis algorithm.
+Here we simulate the Ising model in one and two dimension using the Metropolis algorithm.

-Metropolis algorithm.
+The main steps of Metropolis algorithm are:

 1. Prepare an initial configuration of N spins
 2. Flip the spin of a randomly chosen lattice site.
 3. Calculate the change in energy dE.
 4. If dE < 0, accept the move.
 Otherwise accept the move with probability exp^{-dE/T}.
 This satisfies the detailed balance condition, ensuring a final equilibrium state.
 5. Repeat 2-4.

-##One dimension
+## One dimension
 There is no phase transition in one dimension for an equilibrium system.
 But our code show a phase transition.
 This is because the Metropolis algorithm is not very accurate near T=0.
 This can be understood as follows